shtbik/remotecom-test/README.md

 Design - https://www.figma.com/file/9rg0ZaQYfLailCQ7IV4DJd/FE-code-exercise-(shtbik)

 The task was classic, not very difficult, but quite big.
 I focused on performance in implementing (reflow, repaint, etc.).
-Given more time I would fix all the to-dos left in the code and write more serious tests.
+Given more time I would fix all the todos left in the code and write more serious tests, take care of styles.
 I rate my result of 7.5 out of 10 points.

 The application has several corner cases: